HackyHour/Wuerzburg/index.md

 You can come without registration but feel free to join the discussion in the [pad](https://hackmd.io/@iimog/hhpad) if you have any questions beforehand.
 Usually we order pizza and sit together until roughly 8pm.

+### Attention!
+There is no HackyHour in August - summer break 🏝️

 # Topics
 In addition to the open discussions we also aim to talk about specific topics at each HackyHour.